cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 ## Abstract

-This ADR defines a generic NFT module of `x/nft` which supports NFTs as a `proto.Any` and contains `BaseNFT` as the default implementation.
+This ADR defines a generic NFT module of `x/nft` which supports NFTs as a `proto.Any` and contains `NFT` as the default implementation.

 ## Context
+``
+NFTs are more digital assets than only crypto arts, which is very helpful for accruing value to ATOM.
+As a result, Cosmos Hub should implement NFT functions and enable a unified mechanism for storing and sending the ownership representative of NFTs ss discussed in https://github.com/cosmos/cosmos-sdk/discussions/9065.

 As was discussed in [#9065](https://github.com/cosmos/cosmos-sdk/discussions/9065), several potential solutions can be considered:
 - irismod/nft and modules/incubator/nft